mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 **Less Is More**.
 From a sheer dependency standpoint, xwm has fewer than the rest.
 There are obvious drawbacks to this, but I intentionally left xwm as "barebones" as possible, to allow the community to expand, patch, tweak andmodify.
-This is consistent with the Suckless Philosophy of programming [3].
+This is consistent with the Suckless Philosophy of programming.
+[3]

 **No Configuration File Clutter**.
 I have opted not to have a run-time configuration file in xwm.
 Everyone seems to have a configuration file these